dmitrii-kalashnikov/Command_post/Docker_commands.md

-docker rm -f $(docker ps -aq)        # Delete all Containers docker rmi -f $(docker images -q)    # Delete all Images docker system prune docker system prune -a               # Delete not used containers and images
+docker rm -f $(docker ps -aq)        # Delete all Containers docker rmi -f $(docker images -q)    # Delete all Images docker system prune docker system prune -a -f            # Delete not used containers and images(-f No need to confirm 'y/n')
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #### For Django